The Best Horror Games to Play Right Now

 Don’t Miss These Hidden Gems

-• FAITH: The Unholy Trinity: Using minimalist Atari-style graphics and incredible sound design, this game about a priest fighting demons is unnervingly effective.
+FAITH: The Unholy Trinity: Using deliberately retro Atari-style graphics, this game about a priest fighting demons is shockingly effective.
+The minimalist visuals combined with incredible sound design create genuine unease.
+Multiple endings encourage exploration despite the fear.

 The Ultimate Immersion: The Best Horror Games in VR

-Virtual Reality is horror gaming’s final frontier.
-It’s the most intense way to experience fear.
+VR is horror gaming’s final frontier—the most intense way to experience fear because it removes the safety barrier of a screen.

 Choosing Your Scare: A Quick Guide

-• Do you want to fight or flee?
-Games like Resident Evil and Dead Space give you tools to fight back.
-Games like Amnesia or Outlast force you to hide and run.
+Do you want to fight or flee?
+Games like Resident Evil and Dead Space give you weapons to fight back, though you’re still outmatched.
+Games like Amnesia and Outlast force you to hide and run.
+Neither is better—they’re different experiences.

-• Do you prefer psychological dread or monster jumpscares?
-Silent Hill 2 is a slow burn, while Five Nights at Freddy’s is built on tension and sudden shocks.
+Psychological dread or monster scares?
+Silent Hill 2 and SOMA are slow burns that mess with your mind.
+Five Nights at Freddy’s and similar games are built on tension and sudden shocks.
+What kind of fear resonates with you?

 A Comparison of Key Gameplay Elements